eosnetworkfoundation/docs/docs/40_node-operation/50_tutorials/10_watching-transfers.md

                 // This transfer is for us, so we can do something with it const { quantity, memo } = action.params;
+                const [amount, symbol] = quantity.split(' ');
+                // You should also check that the symbol matches
+                // the symbol that you're expecting as well if(symbol !== 'EOS') {
+                    // This is not the token that we're expecting continue;
+                }

                 // ...
             }
         }